- Open your Chrome browser, and click on the menu button. Then select Settings.

 Setting up a Chrome proxy will make your browsing a lot more private and secure.
 Not to mention you’ll avoid the hassle of continually enabling your proxy settings every time you open the web.

-Choosing the right proxy type is also essential, so if you want to learn more about what we offer and which type is more suited for your needs, check out our article on data center and residential proxies for more information.
+Choosing the right proxy type is also essential, so if you want to learn more about what we offer and which type is more suited for your needs, check out our article on the difference between data center and residential proxies for more information.

 If you’re interested in learning more about proxies or web scraping, join our community by subscribing to our newsletter.